microsoft/Windows-Machine-Learning/Samples/CustomTensorization/readme.md

-# Customized Tensorization Sample
+# Custom Tensorization Sample

 ## Overview

-This sample tells how to tensorize the input image by only using WinML public APIs on both CPU and GPU.
+This sample tells how to tensorize the input image by using WinML public APIs on both CPU and GPU.

 ## Background